HelmholtzAI-Consultants-Munich/EMcapsulins_segmentation/README.md

 ## Citation
-when using the software please cite tba
+when using the software please cite https://www.nature.com/articles/s41587-023-01713-y

 ```
-tba
+@article{sigmund2023genetically,
+  title={Genetically encoded barcodes for correlative volume electron microscopy},
+  author={Sigmund, Felix and Berezin, Oleksandr and Beliakova, Sofia and Magerl, Bernhard and Drawitsch, Martin and Piovesan, Alberto and Gon{\c{c}}alves, Filipa and Bodea, Silviu-Vasile and Winkler, Stefanie and Bousraou, Zoe and others},
+  journal={Nature Biotechnology},
+  pages={1--12},
+  year={2023},
+  publisher={Nature Publishing Group US New York}
+}
 ```

 ## Recommended Environment